saberbrasher/saberbrasher.github.io/_projects/4_project.md

 </div>

 <big> This is a new path of research that the lab is just beginning to explore.
 In recent years, more research has been conducted that truly integrates the fields of climatology and ecology, diving much deeper into the atmospheric dynamics driving species changes and biome shifts than ever before.
-Coupling advancing technology (weather radars and satellite remote sensing) that tracks Earth surface changes and movement of some species (birds and insects with radar and through citizen science apps like eBird) with methods in atmospheric science is a marriage that yields deeper insight to how changing climate regimes drive other environemntal adaptations. </big>
+Coupling advancing technology (weather radars and satellite remote sensing) that tracks Earth surface changes and movement of some species (birds and insects with radar and through citizen science apps like eBird) with methods in atmospheric science is a marriage that yields insight as to how changing climate regimes drive other environmental adaptations. </big>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">